Ready to fight tonight

 U.S. Defense Secretary James Mattis listed readiness as his first priority in a budget memo issued in 2017.

-"I have been shocked by what I've seen with our readiness to fight," he told the House Armed Services Committee in a written statement last year.
+"I have been shocked by what I've seen with our readiness to fight," he told the House Armed Services Committee in a written statement.

-Readiness is defined as responding to an Army critical need with a solution delivered within 18 months.
+Readiness means providing a ready response to an Army critical need within 18 months.
 Raytheon helps to enable U.S. Army readiness with new innovations and practical upgrades of tested technologies, from sensors to weapons to the training that will prepare our troops for the battlefield of the future.

 Readiness goes hand-in-hand with the company's approach to “overmatch,” or the ability to dominate an adversary.
 The following represent some of the ways the company is enabling readiness: